Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 • Break goals into daily, weekly, and monthly inputs (e.g., outreach calls, listing appointments set).

-• Use a team tracker in a visible place, whether a shared doc or digital dashboard.
+• Use a team tracker in a visible place, whether a shared document or digital dashboard.

 4. Operational rituals that reinforce standards